 For questions regarding retirement benefits, contact human resources at 413-585-2275.

 At times in our lives, we all have personal concerns that are too difficult to deal with ourselves.

 The Employee Assistance Program (EAP) is a free benefit provided by Smith College to help employees work through life's challenges.
 The program, offered through e4Health, is a confidential and voluntary counseling referral service provided free of charge to employees and members of their family household.

-Employees and their dependents are each eligible for six sessions, per issue, per calendar year.* The EAP can help with a variety of issues including: anxiety, grief, communication problems, drinking or drug use, domestic violence, marital/family concerns, mood swings, depression, parenting, stress (at work or home, or financial), work issues, suicidal thoughts and more.
+Employees and their dependents are each eligible for six sessions, per issue, per contract year (July 1 to June 30).* The EAP can help with a variety of issues including: anxiety, grief, communication problems, drinking or drug use, domestic violence, marital/family concerns, mood swings, depression, parenting, stress (at work or home, or financial), work issues, suicidal thoughts and more.

 You can call during regular business hours, Monday through Thursday, 8:30 a.m. to 7 p.m. and 8:30 a.m. to 5 p.m. on Friday, or if the matter is more urgent, call anytime, 24 hours a day, even on weekends and holidays.

 Additional e4Health Benefits

 e4Health's website also covers a multitude of subjects, from physical and mental health, college planning, automobile and home, financial questions, child and elder care and much more.
 To log in as a guest, the username is Smith College and the password is guest.